1. Czone

 Each board covers local authority schools, standalone academies and schools within multi-academy trusts.

-• set the vision and priorities for improvement
+• support delivery of the Excellence for All Vision and agree priorities for improvement

 • oversee the quality of education provided by schools